-Use an Alternate ISP (Internet Service Provider)
+Use an Alternate Internet Service Provider

-Another popular solution to the problem of losing your VoIP telephone service is relying on two different Internet connections from different Internet service providers.
-Today, many businesses rely on more than one ISP because they know that Internet downtime can cost them.
-Having a second Internet connection in check will enable the staff to make VoIP calls if the primary Internet connection goes down.
+Another popular solution to the problem of losing your VoIP telephone service is relying on two different internet connections from different internet service providers (ISP).
+Today, many businesses rely on more than one ISP because they know that internet downtime can cost them.
+Having a second internet connection in check will enable the staff to make VoIP calls if the primary internet connection goes down.

-A second Internet connection will increase your Internet connection costs, so it’s up to you to determine how significant this redundancy is to your company as well as how important it is to you to never lose your VoIP service.
+A second internet connection will increase your internet connection costs, so it’s up to you to determine how significant this redundancy is to your company as well as how important it is to you to never lose your VoIP service.

 Backup Connection Between Your Internet Cable and Private Telephone Network

-The same way you use a secondary Internet connection to protect from an ISP failure, you can establish a backup where your private phone network connects with your Internet cable.
-That way, you’re protected from an Internet service loss due to damage to the wire.
+The same way you use a secondary internet connection to protect from an ISP failure, you can establish a backup where your private phone network connects with your internet cable.
+That way, you’re protected from an internet service loss due to damage to the wire.

-If you’re considering to switch to VoIP and are concerned about what will happen in case of Internet failure, know that there are VoIP redundancy plans you can rely on.
+If you’re considering to switch to VoIP and are concerned about what will happen in the instance of internet failure, know that there are VoIP redundancy plans you can rely on.
 Implement one or more of these strategies, and you’ll ensure your business continuity and reap the benefits of a VoIP telephone system.